-- In the second stage, as a “baby soul” it learned about society, culture and community, the need for structure, belonging, and playing a role.
+- In the second stage, as a “Baby/Child Soul” it learned about society, culture and community, the need for structure, belonging, and playing a role.

 At last, the soul is ready for the final leg of the journey: the return to unity and the end of reincarnation.

 * For an overview of the stages of soul evolution, see Reincarnation: the 35 Steps

 The Old Soul already has a well-developed sense of independence (from its Young Soul phase) and inter-dependence (from the Mature Soul phase).
 Now the soul also feels drawn to reconnect with the greater order of things, the underlying cosmic unity.

 This does not mean overthrowing the lessons of the previous stages in favour of some nice, fluffy notion of oneness.
 Rather, it means coming to terms with all of life’s dualities (self and other, love and hate, joy and pain, etc.) as integral to the whole.
 In fact, the main lesson for Old Souls is to do with finding unity within diversity.

 This return to unity does not involve any loss of individuality, as some imagine.
 The end of reincarnation — “ascension” or “enlightenment” or what have you — does not mean fading out of existence, dissolving into nothingness.

 Rather, the soul completes its adventure as a unique individual, like a distinctive star in the night sky, a completely realised Self.